A Spiritual Solution (Group #1112)

 DA has no dues or fees.
 We are self-supporting through our own contributions, so we pass the envelopes.
 Please give as generously as you can.
 However, if you cannot, please keep coming back.
 If this is your 1st , 2nd , or 3rd meeting, instead of contributions, we encourage you to purchase literature.

-Keep in mind that our group’s monthly expenses (i.e. rent, literature, prudent reserve, etc.) as of ____________ , are __________.
-In addition, DA has a service structure which depends on contributions from our group.
+In addition to our group expenses, DA has a service structure which depends on contributions from our group.
 After our group’s needs are met, we contribute the balance; 50% to the General Service Office and 50% to Intergroup.
 Help us meet our responsibility for supporting the Fellowship as a whole.
+This group is using the CashApp for 7th tradition donations.
+Directions on how to donate will be put in the chat.

 How to Donate